Sinity/intercept-bounce/README.md

 Statistics provide insight into the filter's operation and are collected by the logger thread. **Final cumulative statistics are printed to stderr on exit** (clean EOF or signal termination).

-*   **Status Header:** Shows the configured debounce threshold and the status of logging flags.
+*   **Status Header:** Shows the configured debounce and near-miss thresholds and the status of logging flags.
 *   **Runtime:** Total duration from the first event seen to the last event seen by the main thread.
 *   **Overall Statistics:** Total key events processed, passed, and dropped, along with the percentage dropped.
 *   **Dropped Event Statistics:** A detailed breakdown for each key where events were dropped:
     *   Grouped by key code (e.g., `KEY_A (30)`).
     *   Shows drop counts for each state (`Press (1)`, `Release (0)`). *Note: Repeat (2) events are not debounced, so drop counts for repeats should always be zero.*
     *   Includes **Bounce Time** statistics (Min / Avg / Max) indicating the time difference between the dropped event and the previous *passed* event of the same type.
-*   **Near-Miss Statistics:** Shows statistics for key events that were *passed* (not dropped) but occurred within 100ms of the previous *passed* event for that specific key code and value.
+*   **Near-Miss Statistics:** Shows statistics for key events that were *passed* (not dropped) but occurred within the configured `--near-miss-threshold-time` of the previous *passed* event for that specific key code and value.
 Timings (Min / Avg / Max) relative to the previous event are shown.
 *   **Periodic Logging (`--log-interval`):** If set > 0, the *interval* statistics block (stats accumulated since the last dump) is printed periodically by the logger thread.
 *   **JSON Output (`--stats-json`):** Outputs final and periodic statistics in JSON format for easier machine parsing.